taylorsomers/igpay-atinlay/README.md

 ## Known Bugs

-  * No known bugs at this time.
-If any are discovered, please feel free to reach out and let me know.
+  * The project is unfinished at publishing date, so it does not yet execute all specifications listed in the spec sheet.
+If any bugs with the hitherto developed code are discovered, please feel free to reach out and let me know.
 If you would like to contribute any fixes or improvements, please do!

 ### Contributors

-  * [Contributor(s): Anyone who contributed at least %5 of the total product.]
+  * Taylor Somers
+  * Beverly Potts

 ### License